 Bring your hiking and sailing shoes, beach gear, and camera to the state they call “Vacationland.”
 What awaits you in Maine?
 With nature, wonder, and adventure at every turn — by book, boat, or boot — almost anything you wish.

-Pro Tip: Book your family travel through Booking.com.
+Pro Tip: Book your Maine family vacation through Booking.com.
 They guarantee the best prices for any type of property and no booking fees!

 - Marshall Point: of Forrest Gump fame and where the kids scramble over rocks looking for seaweed and shells